VariantSync/FeatureTraceRecording/README.md

 ## Contact

 Don't hesitate to open issues or pull-request or to contact us directly (paul.bittner@uni-ulm.de).
-We are thankful for questions, constructive criticism, or interest. :blush:
+We are thankful for any questions, constructive criticism, or interest. :blush:

 [paul]: https://www.uni-ulm.de/in/sp/team/paul-maximilian-bittner/